sskett/COSC340-a4/readme.md

 a new game.

 ####Client instructions
-The startClient.sh and client.py files must be in the same directory.
+**The startClient.sh and client.py files must be in the same directory.**

-The game can be started by running ./startClient.sg [HOST] [PORT] in the terminal.
+The game is started by running "./startClient.sh [HOST] [PORT]" in the terminal.

 The game will exit back to the terminal if any errors occur.
 The user can voluntarily leave the game by pressing CTRL+C.